Flame-bladed sword: Flamberge

 Flamberge ("flaming"), from the French "flamber", is a term with many connotations, including swords without the flamed-blade.

 The term is a frequent name or alias for swords in medieval chansons de geste and romances, where it often just means a large sword.
 Egerton Castle used the term to refer to swords that were a transition from the rapier to the smallsword.
 These swords did not necessarily have an undulated blade.
 Castle makes note of this being the case of certain Swiss rapiers, but flamberge quickly became a disdainful term in France to refer to flamboyant swords.
 This comes from the French expression "Mettre flamberge au vent", meaning "To put [the sword] in the wind".
 Here, it is suggested that the wielder of the sword likened it to the mythical sword Durendal, which alternatively was called flamberge.

 Freemason flame-bladed swords

-Freemason lodges have used flame-bladed swords in their ceremonies, and some still at least possess swords.
+Freemason lodges have used flame-bladed swords in their ceremonies, and some still at least possess one sword.
 There is one in the museum at the Grand Lodge Freemason's Hall in London.
 Freemasonry sources suggest a symbolic connection to the ‘flaming sword’ from the Book of Genesis 3:24.